 If your pelvic floor becomes too weak to sufficiently support your pelvic organs (bladder, colon, rectum, vagina, cervix, uterus), they may shift, bulge or push outward.
 And you’ll have less control over when you start and stop peeing and pooping.

-But pelvic floor training can help a woman to develop muscles that are both mobile and stable.
+But pelvic floor training can help you develop muscles that are both mobile and stable.

 “I would refer just about anyone who comes to my clinic to pelvic floor physical therapy if they have the time and the interest,” says Kirby.
 “Pelvic floor training with a physical therapist can help a woman to achieve that balance between strength and support and length and flexibility.”